Most LinkedIn posts do not fail because the idea is bad. They fail because the first line is weak.

 You wait.

-In this guide, I will show you how to use AI to write LinkedIn posts that people actually read, like, and comment on.
+In this guide, I will show you how to use AI to write LinkedIn posts that have a better chance of getting views, comments, and engagement.

 Step 1: Start with One Clear Idea